From $80K to $100K per Month: The 6-Month Leadership Transition

 Choice Made: Build strategic partnerships with adjacent service providers.

-Application: Fastest client growth comes from accessing someone else’s audience.
-Partnership overpaid acquisition when you’re building leverage.
+Application: The fastest client growth comes from accessing someone else’s audience.
+When you’re building leverage, prioritize partnerships over paid acquisition.

 Decision 8: Team Development Focus (Month 18-19)